Pistonite/celer/docs/src/route/customizing-movements.md

      # will continue from 60,60
 ```

-Functionality-wise, the movement stack is the same as the `warp: true`.
+Functionality-wise, the movement stack is the same as using `warp` and `color`
+to manually change the location and color.
 However,
-it can let you return to a previous state without explicitly warping to the location,
-which may save effort when changing the route.
+it may save effort when changing the route since you have 1 fewer place to update.

 ## Presets
 You can embed movements from a preset by using the same syntax as you would